 The other thing that influences the efficiency of programmers is how much you have to do yourself.
 Do you have to worry about memory management yourself?
 Do you have to worry about data structures yourself?
 Do you have to build all your own data structures or are the data structures either in libraries you can use or built into the language itself?
 And the more tools that you have built into the language itself, the less actual coding you’re going to have to do yourself.
 And probably the more efficient your code will be because languages which already have these tools built in, presumably those tools have been very well implemented by very smart people.

 Yeah, I much prefer not to have to write my own stuff because it’s likely that anything I write is not going to be good, as good as something that someone else has written and has been tested by literally thousands of people using it within the language.
 So I think in those ways what you choose for your programming language really does influence, how efficient you can be in solving a problem.

 Pramod: Okay, that’s awesome.
-It was a great explanation Damian, you know, one last question what has been the most satisfying part of your technological journey?
-You know like 25 or even 30 years I think 1983, you said 1980 started?
+It was a great explanation Damian, one last question what has been the most satisfying part of your technological journey?
+25 or even 30 years I think 1983, you said 1980 started?

 Pramod: Okay, awesome…!
 Damian I totally enjoyed talking to you.
 You were a wonderful speaker.
 Thank you for making time and thanks for being on the show.

 Pramod: Thank you.
 Wow.
 That was fantastic speaking to Damian.
 He is such a wonderful speaker and made immense contributions to computer science.
 I’m sure people, you all had fun listening to him and also it was so very informative.
 Next episode I will be speaking to Matt Mullenweg, founder of WordPress and CEO of Automatic.
 Looking forward to speaking with him.
 Until then, You all have a great rest of the day.
 Bye.
 Take Care.

 December 1, 2017